salmjak/PixelCenter/README.md

 What is it:

-PixelCenter is a sidemod I made during the time sidemod downloads were down to replace the sidemod Safeplace.
+PixelCenter is a sidemod/server-plugin I made during the time sidemod downloads were down to replace the sidemod Safeplace.

 Features: